Thuppathi-Rahul/Capstone-project-Rahul/README.md

+**Azure Web Application and VM Deployment Project using Terraform and Azure DevOps**

 **Project Overview**

-This project deploys a web application and a virtual machine on Azure using Infrastructure as Code (Terraform), monitored using Azure Monitor, and deployed via Azure DevOps.
-The architecture ensures private communication, secure access, diagnostics logging, and alerting for operational awareness.
+> This project deploys a web application and a virtual machine on Azure using Infrastructure as Code (Terraform), monitored using Azure Monitor, and deployed via Azure DevOps.
+> The architecture ensures private communication, secure access, diagnostics logging, and alerting for operational awareness.